-The number of projects/initiatives that filled the survey were 32 and are spread across the country.
-Turkana had the highest number of projects (10) from the survey, followed by Laikipia (8) and Isiolo (7).
-Majority of these restoration projects that filled the surveyed are in the Arid and Semi-Arid Lands (ASALs), where most land degradation is prevalent (MENR, 2016).
+Thirty-two projects/initiatives were reported in the survey.
+The projects/initiatives were distributed throughout the country, Turkana had the highest number of projects (10), followed by Laikipia (8) and Isiolo (7) (Figure 1).
+Most of the restoration projects were in the Arid and Semi-Arid Lands (ASALs), where land degradation is most prevalent (MEMR, 2016 and MEMR, 2017).

-There was no feedback from initiatives in 15 counties (Bungoma, Kakamega, Kilifi, Kirinyaga, Kisii, Kisumu, Mombasa, Murang'a, Nyamira, Nyandarua, Nyeri, Samburu, Vihiga, Wajir and West Pokot), as shown in the graph below (Figure 1).
+There was no feedback from initiatives in 15 counties (Bungoma, Kakamega, Kilifi, Kirinyaga, Kisii, Kisumu, Mombasa, Murang'a, Nyamira, Nyandarua, Nyeri, Samburu, Vihiga, Wajir and West Pokot).
 However, this does not mean that there are no land restoration projects/activities in these counties.